IBM/BluePic/README.md

 #### 10. Configure OpenWhisk

-See the [README](https://github.com/IBM-Swift/BluePic/blob/develop/BluePic-OpenWhisk/README.md) instructions in the [BluePic-OpenWhisk](BluePic-OpenWhisk) folder for details on configuration and invocation of OpenWhisk commands.
+BluePic leverages OpenWhisk actions written in Swift for accessing the Alchemy Vision and Weather APIs.
+For instructions on how to configure OpenWhisk, see the following [page](Docs/OpenWhisk.md).
+You will find there details on configuration and invocation of OpenWhisk commands.

 #### 11. Build the BluePic-Server